News, Research, and Events

 In the Autumn Budget of 2024, the UK government announced significant changes to Employer National Insurance Contributions (NICs), effective from April 2025.

-Balancing Retirement Savings with Current Financial Obligations: A Guide for Legal Professionals
+Balancing Retirement Savings with Financial Obligations

 Legal professionals often face a difficult balancing act: managing day-to-day expenses while securing a financially stable retirement.